 Step 1: Decide on the type of mulch to use

-There are many different types of landscape mulch, from shredded bark and pine chips to compost and pine straw.
+There are many different types of landscape mulch to use on planting beds, from shredded bark chips and wood chips to compost and pine straw.
 It’s a smart move to base the type of mulch you use on which plants are growing in the area and what’s available to you on the local level.
 If you’re unsure of which type of landscape mulch to use, you can read all about different kinds of mulches and where to use them in this article.

 Once you’ve decided which type of mulch you’ll be using, the following mulch calculator formulas will help you calculate how much you’ll need for any type of mulch.